RP6502-OS

 Launcher

-The launcher is a mechanism in the RP6502 process manager that lets one ROM serve as a persistent host for all others.
-A ROM registers itself as the launcher by setting RIA_ATTR_LAUNCHER to 1 via ria_attr_set().
-Once registered, the process manager automatically re-executes the launcher ROM whenever any subsequently launched ROM stops.
-When the launcher ROM itself stops, the chain ends, the registration is cleared, and control returns to the console monitor.
-A console break (Ctrl-Alt-Del) unconditionally clears the registration at any time.
+The launcher is a feature of the RP6502 process manager that lets one ROM act as a persistent host for all the others.
+A ROM registers as the launcher by setting RIA_ATTR_LAUNCHER to 1 via ria_attr_set().
+From then on, the process manager automatically re-executes the launcher ROM whenever any ROM it launched stops.
+When the launcher ROM itself stops, the chain ends, the registration clears, and control returns to the monitor.

-The launcher ROM decides what to run next by calling EXEC and may pass arguments to the new ROM via argv.
-The launched ROM retrieves those arguments with ARGV.
+The launcher ROM decides what to run next by calling EXEC, optionally passing arguments to the new ROM through argv.
+The launched ROM reads those arguments back with ARGV.

 ROM Cartridge Menu

-The most straightforward use of the launcher is a menu-driven ROM selector, analogous to inserting a physical cartridge into a retro console.
-The launcher ROM scans the storage device for .rp6502 files, presents a list to the user, and calls EXEC with the chosen filename.
-When that ROM stops — whether normally or due to an error — the process manager automatically re-executes the launcher, returning the user to the selection menu.
+The most natural use of the launcher is a menu-driven ROM selector — much like slotting a physical cartridge into a retro console.
+The launcher ROM scans the storage device for .rp6502 files, presents the list, and calls EXEC with the chosen filename.
+When that ROM stops, whether normally or with an error, the process manager re-executes the launcher and the user lands back on the menu.

 No manual reset is needed between runs.
-Each ROM is a self-contained binary that knows nothing about the menu system.
-The launcher may supply context through argv — for example, a save-file path or difficulty setting — and the ROM simply calls EXIT when it is done.
+Each ROM is a self-contained binary that knows nothing about the menu.
+The launcher can supply context through argv — a save-file path or difficulty setting, say — and the ROM just calls EXIT when it’s done.

 RIA Attributes

-RIA attributes are 31-bit values identified by an 8-bit ID.
-They are accessed with ria_attr_get() and ria_attr_set().
-Both functions succeed for any valid attribute ID.
-Attempting to get or set an unknown ID returns -1 with errno set to EINVAL.
-Attempting to set a get-only attribute also returns -1 with EINVAL.
+RIA attributes are 31-bit values identified by an 8-bit ID, accessed with ria_attr_get() and ria_attr_set().
+Both succeed for any valid attribute ID.
+Getting or setting an unknown ID returns -1 with errno set to EINVAL, as does trying to set a get-only attribute.

 ID / Name